Cirice/Machine-Learning-KnowledgeBase/README.md

 |    writing    |  11      |
 |    here    |      12  |

-Now if we hash each word (ignoring the punctuations and space character) from document A and document B using our hash function and use the output integer as the index for the array we can represent two documents as two same-sized bit-arrays (these arrays are having only 0 and 1s as values).
-If a word is present in the docuemnt we put 1 into the array cell with the coresponding index for that word and 0 otherwise.
+Now if we hash each word (ignoring the punctuation and space character) from document A and document B using our hash function and use the output integer as the index for the array we can represent two documents as two same-sized bit-arrays (these arrays are having only 0 and 1s as values).
+If a word is present in the document we put 1 into the array cell with the corresponding index for that word and 0 otherwise.

 Via application of this scheme vectotized representation of documents A and B would look like this: